cuongkane/blog/posts/2024/06/write_valuable_tests.md

 - Act: Execute the function or method being tested.
 - Assert: Verify that the outcome is as expected.

-Only 1 section for each action and assertion is recommended with AAA pattern.
+Only 1 section for each action and assertion is recommended with the AAA pattern.

-Let's make a common bad example of violating AAA pattern.
+Let's make a common bad example of violating the AAA pattern.
 ```python
 from django.test import TestCase